liferay/liferay-docs/develop/tutorials/articles/130-service-builder/03-business-logic-with-service-builder/01-creating-local-services/03-implementing-an-update-method.markdown

 and
 [`delete*`](#implementing-a-delete-method)
 methods for updating and deleting them.
 They're easy to implement.
-The main difference between them and the `add*` method is that they need an entity instance or way to fetch one to operate on.
+The main difference between them and the `add*` method is they must know which entity they're updating or deleting.

 ## Implementing an update method [](id=implementing-an-update-method)